danquah/pres-rig-dev-platforms/slides.md

 # Stakeholder management

 Involve your end-users
-- Chaos Engineering, involve them in the early product.
+- Demos, show end-users your things **early**.
 - User Groups, listen to their needs.
-- Workshops, let them get hands on
+- Workshops, let them get hands on.
+- Chaos Engineering / Product tests, involve them in the early in the product development.

 ---